 Why do rabbits bite?

-Happy rabbits aren’t generally aggressive but even the happiest bunnies may lunge, bite or give a sharp nip if they feel threatened.
-To understand why rabbits bite, it’s important to understand what’s natural for your own bunny – and, importantly, to review how you’re behaving towards them.
+Happy rabbits aren’t generally aggressive, but even the happiest bunnies may lunge, bite or give a sharp nip if they feel threatened.
+To understand why rabbits bite, it’s important to know what’s natural for your own bunny – and, importantly, to review how you’re behaving towards them.

-It’s important to let your rabbits settle into their territory, to ensure they have plenty of space – including hiding holes that you don’t disturb – and to go slowly with your interactions.
-Approach your rabbits quietly and calmly, making soothing noises and taking care not to make any sudden movements that could startle them.
+Go slowly with your interactions.
+Always approach your rabbits quietly and calmly, making soothing noises and taking care not to make any sudden movements that could startle them.

 Pay attention to your rabbit’s body language and respect when they’re not happy or don’t want to be disturbed.
 Handle them gently in all interactions, and give them plenty of love, attention and strokes to bond and build trust.

-Anne says aggressive tendencies are unlikely to go away on their own, so if you need further advice on dealing with rabbit aggression consider contacting the Rabbit Welfare Association or a behaviourist from the Animal Behaviour and Training Council.
+Aggressive tendencies in rabbits are unlikely to go away on their own.
+If you need further advice on dealing with rabbit aggression, consider contacting the Rabbit Welfare Association & Fund or a behaviourist registered with the Animal Behaviour and Training Council.